"The more I learn, the more I realize how much I don't know."

 When the Alchemist falls into his Consumer shadow—always learning without mastering—the Know-It-All's commitment to expertise can restore balance.

 His gift is genuine mastery and deep skill.
-When humbled, this becomes competence that serves others' growth.
-The challenge is learning to hold expertise with openness.
+Humbled, this becomes competence that serves growth and beauty.
+The challenge is learning to hold expertise with openness and humility.

 Recognizing the Know-It-All

-In Work: Dismissing new approaches, refusing feedback, using expertise to control rather than contribute.
+In Work: Dismisses new approaches, refuses feedback, uses expertise to control rather than contribute.

-In Relationships: Always needing to be right, dismissing partner's knowledge, lecturing rather than listening.
+In Relationships: Always needs to be right, dismisses partner's knowledge, lectures rather than listens.

 In Self-Talk: "I already know this."
 "My way is better."
 "They can't teach me anything."
 "There's nothing new here."

 The key sign is stagnation despite expertise.
-He has lost sight of the fact that growth is continuous.
+He forgot that growth doesn't stop.

 Balancing the Know-It-All